edk2-docs/BuildUtilityUserGuide/Build.md

 program to process these Makefiles, then optionally calls GenFds to generate an fd file.

-The build tool supports two kinds of path specifications on command line - an absolutely path or a relative (to the WORKSPACE environment variable) path – in command line.
+The build tool supports two kinds of path specifications on command line, an absolutely path or a relative (to the WORKSPACE environment variable) path.

 Options
 -----------